UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/ollama/index.md

 The ollama executable can easily be built using apptainer.
 For more information on apptainer see our page on [containers](../../containers/containers_on_hpc/).

 To access the apptainer command and sufficient compute resources to build the container, please use a compute node via [interactive session](../../../running_jobs/interactive_jobs/).
-The apptainer command is not available on login nodes:
+The apptainer command is not available on login nodes.

 <!-- ```bash
 (puma) [ejahn@junonia:~]$ apptainer